 Wild time at track worlds as Dutch claim Madison treble

-Roubaix (France) (AFP) – Kirsten Wild and Amy Pieters of the Netherlands clinched their third women's Madison title at the world track cycling championships on Saturday as the tournament became a showcase for the sport's veterans.
+Roubaix (France) (AFP) – Kirsten Wild and Amy Pieters of the Netherlands clinched their third women's Madison title at the world track cycling championship on Saturday.

 French pair Clara Copponi and Marie Le Net took second place just as they did last year.

 Victory was a welcome relief for the Dutch who were fourth at the Tokyo Olympics in the event which takes place over 120 laps and features 12 sprints.

 Meanwhile, Italian riders at the championship lost bikes worth 10,000 euros ($11,600) each to thieves, local authorities told AFP.

 The local authorities said the bikes disappeared late on Friday or early on Saturday, but did not say how many had been stolen.